collin80/SavvyCAN/help/sniffer.md

 This completely hides all notched data.
 The view of the frames will then NOT perfectly or correctly represent the actual most up to date data for each ID.
 So, use this option with caution.
 But, it is handy when you are looking for a needle in a haystack and you don't want things changing if you've already told the program to notch them away.
+This will make changes even more visible but you must be cautious since the data is now somewhat "fake" anywhere there are notched bits.

 Fade inactive bytes
 ====================